Cheburiek/STM32-Monitoring-system/README.md

 # STM32-Monitoring-system
 The project "STM32-based IoT device for indoor climate monitoring" aims to create a system that monitors microclimate parameters such as humidity, temperature, CO2 level, atmospheric pressure, and illumination.
-The STM32F407VET6 microcontroller was chosen to implement this system, as it has sufficient power and pins to connect all the necessary peripherals.
+The STM32F407VET6 microcontroller was chosen to implement this system as it has sufficient power and pins to connect all the necessary peripherals.
 The system uses the following sensors:

 - Temperature and humidity sensor to monitor the level of these indicators in the room.
 (AHT10)
 - CO2 sensor for monitoring air quality.
 (CCS811)